-For IgAN patients whose disease has progressed, clinicians may treat patients with systemic immunosuppressive agents, primarily consisting of high doses of systemic corticosteroids, such as prednisone, prednisolone and methylprednisolone.
+For IgAN patients whose disease has progressed, clinicians may treat patients with systemic immunosuppressive agents, primarily consisting of high doses of systemic corticosteroids, such as prednisolone and methylprednisolone.
 While some published reports indicate that these agents may reduce proteinuria, high dosing of systemic corticosteroids is also associated with a wide range of adverse events, including high blood pressure, weight gain, diabetes, serious infections and osteoporosis.

 The seriousness of these adverse events in patients with IgAN has been documented in two independent clinical trials investigating the safety and efficacy of systemic corticosteroids in IgAN.
 In the Therapeutic Evaluation of Steroids in IgA Nephropathy Global, or TESTING, clinical trial conducted by The George Institute for Global Health based in Sydney, Australia, 262 patients who had progressive IgAN despite treatment with RAS blockade agents were randomized to receive the systemic corticosteroid methylprednisolone or placebo.
 A significantly higher rate of serious infections and two infection-related deaths were observed in patients receiving methylprednisolone, leading to the suspension of the trial.
 While patients receiving methylprednisolone appeared to have improved outcomes compared to those receiving placebo, the early termination of the trial prevented a full efficacy analysis.
-In the open-label Supportive Versus Immunosuppressive Therapy for the Treatment of Progressive IgA Nephropathy, or STOP IgAN, trial conducted by Rheinisch Westfälische Technische Hochschule of Aachen University, there was also an increase in the rate of serious infections in the 82 patients who received the systemic corticosteroid prednisolone, as well as one infection-related death in the treatment cohort.
-In this trial, high-dose systemic corticosteroids were not observed to have a lasting effect on proteinuria and there was no significant difference in the decline in eGFR.
+In the open-label Supportive Versus Immunosuppressive Therapy for the Treatment of Progressive IgA Nephropathy, or STOP IgAN, trial conducted by Rheinisch Westfälische Technische Hochschule of Aachen University, there was also an increase in the rate of serious infections in the 82 patients who received the systemic corticosteroids were not observed to have a lasting effect on proteinuria and there was no significant difference in the decline in eGFR.
 The STOP IgAN trial concluded that the addition of immunosuppression, including systemic corticosteroids, to comprehensive supportive care was not beneficial in IgAN.